 July 1st is a difficult day.
 It was on this day four years ago that I lost one of my closest friends.
 And so I think about Laurie’s death every year on this day.
 I had grown up with her in the same neighborhood and so we were childhood friends.
 We had been friends for over 50 years.
+And then on July 1, 2013, she suddenly died.
 I wrote about her death and the pain of losing her here.

 I visit her grave and I’ll admit, the visits are becoming more infrequent as the years pass.

 I hate going to that cemetery.